The Cycle of Domestic Violence

 Note: If you are suffering from domestic violence, help is available.
-You can contact the National Domestic Violence Hotline by clicking this link or calling (800) 927 – 4673.
+You can contact the National Domestic Violence Hotline by calling (800) 927 – 4673.
 If you live in Maryland, please follow this link to visit the Maryland Network Against Domestic Violence website and find help near you.

 At the end of this blog, we also provide information about how to file for a protective order in MD, which you may find useful.